data-drift/data-drift/tools/datagit/README.md

 1. The first column of the dataframe must be `unique_key`
 2. The first columns must have only unique keys
+3. The second column must be a date

+The granularity of the dataframe depends on every use case:

+- it can be at very low level (like transaction) or aggregated (like a metric)
+- it can contain all the dimension, or none

+## 1st column: Unique key

+The unique_key is used to detect a modification in historical data

+## 2nd column: Date

+The date key is used to detect new historical data, or deleted historical data

 ## Query Builder